-Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC No.

-If the school is not in compliance, describe the measures being implemented to meet SAC requirements well as the school's website.
+3. Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC.
+No a.
+If the school is not in compliance, describe the measures being implemented to meet SAC requirements.

+We continue to invite all parents to each SAC meeting.
+We will put a message in the school newsletter, send a specific phone call home about the next meeting, post on the school's marquee as well as the school's website.
 We send personal email messages to specific people that expressed interest at our open house.

-We continue to invite all parents to each SAC meeting.
-We will put a message in the school newsletter, send a specific phone call home about the next meeting, post on the school's marquee as

-Literacy Leadership Team (LLT)
+3. Literacy Leadership Team (LLT)